skip to main content

 I’ve been devising ways to watch every March Madness game for free or cheap for a couple of years now, and I’ll tell you, it’s not easy.
 Sketchy livestreams often fail or disappear, and free trials are often not long enough to cover the entire tournament.
 But I promise I can get you most of the way there with a couple of tricks.

 The main problem revolves around the live channels you’ll need for each round of March Madness.
-Use a five-day free trial of DIRECTV STREAM to get every game from the First Four through the second round of the tournament.
+Use a five-day free trial of DIRECTV to get every game from the First Four through the second round of the tournament.

 If YouTube TV lets you down, you’ll need to pay for a month of Paramount+ or order a digital antenna.
 Of course, double-check to see if your smart TV comes with a built-in antenna before you order.
 In my experience, that’s about as cheap as you’re gonna get.